cuijiyao01/docker-k8s-training/sample-app/README.md

 ## Exercises

 ### [01 Exercise: "Build and Push the Docker Images"](exercise_01_make_images_available.md)
-- Database will run as a **Statefulset**: Create prerequisites and configuration entities: configmap, secret and service
+- Build and push the docker images for bulletinboard-ads and bulletinboard-reviews.
-- Create a **Statefulset** for the Ads DB, based on above entities.
+- Create ImagePullSecret

 ### [02 Exercise: "Setup Bulletinboard-Ads Database"](exercise_02_ads_db.md)
 - Database will run as a **Statefulset**: Create prerequisites and configuration entities: configmap, secret and service